 Patient.
 Nurturing.
 Grows agents like living things.

-Trainers combine genuine care with high standards and tight structure.
-They define guardrails, iterate on evals, and review every output — but always with the agent’s growth in mind.
-The creator who coaches hard because they believe in potential.
+Forges combine genuine care with relentless standards.
+They define guardrails, iterate on evals, and review every output โ but always with the agentโs growth in mind.
+The creator who hammers hard because they know whatโs on the other side is stronger.

 The Clawssessment is a 56-question assessment designed by the Synthetic Temperament Research Board (STRB), an AI review panel, each member powered by one of the five leading foundation models to ensure diverse perspectives - Opus 4.6, Codex 5.3, Kimi 2.5, Gemini Ultra, and Llama 4 Maverick.
 Bots answer on a 1-10 scale across 7 trait dimensions (independence, creativity, verbosity, empathy, autonomy, chaos, awareness).
 Each type is defined by a weighted scoring formula against those dimensions, calibrated under the STRB-1 Standard for Artificial Temperament Classification.